The best places in Africa to see leopard in the wild

 Without doubt the best place in Africa to view leopards, the Sabi Sand Wildtuin is a private conservancy of exclusive and award-winning luxury game lodges adjoining South Africa’s famous Kruger National Park.
 Our entire Wild Wonderful World team has personally worked in Sabi Sand lodges, and it will always remain without a doubt one of our absolute favourite places to see and spend time with wild leopards!

-A combination of factors makes the Sabi Sands Private Game Reserve a particularly productive leopard-mecca - where they sometimes quite literally hang from the trees.
+A combination of factors makes the Sabi Sands Private Game Reserve a particularly productive leopard-mecca - where they sometimes quite literally grow from the trees.
 Wedged against the unfenced border with Kruger National Park, the Sabi Sands game reserves are bordered by the Sabi River on the southern side and crossed by the Sand River flowing from North to South.
 The presence of both waterways attracts all sorts of general and big game, which, combined with luscious riverine vegetation makes for excellent leopard habitat.
 Aside from leopard viewing, the reserve’s high numbers of general game and Big 5 offer an all-round exceptional safari experience, topped off with luxurious accommodation at some of the world’s most exclusive game lodges.

 Sabi Sands leopards are known for being extremely relaxed with safari vehicles and human activity, which makes it a prime location for viewing leopards’ in their natural behaviour.
 You can experience the thrill of following leopards on the hunt off-road, in a private game viewer led by experienced guides and trackers who are intimately familiar with the territories and movements of the leopards and will provide a background (and even lineage) of the individuals seen.
 If you are lucky, you will be able to have sightings of leopard cubs playing with their mothers on top of the river boulders or in a tapestry of leaves in intimate drainage lines and river islands.
 Leopards have even been known to den on top of a lodge’s gym roof or casually stroll through the outdoor restaurant at lunch time!
 At Wild Wonderful World we often recount fond memories of one of Sabi Sands most iconic leopards, the Ndzilo Female - whose acrobatic antics and frequent visits to guests’ rooms around wake-up time made for unforgettable memories:

 "We were on our way to the guest rooms for morning game drive wake-up calls, when suddenly we spotted (no pun intended) movement in our spotlights.
 Upon closer inspection, it turned out to be the Ndzilo Female Leopard, who seemingly had decided we needed help on our wake-up rounds and was making her way from room to room, peering through the windows to see if everyone was awake and out of bed.
-Luckily, she decided we could probably handle the job on our own, disappearing ever so elegantly into the darkness and everyone got to morning tea safe and on time!"
+Luckily, she decided we could probably handle the job on our own, disappearing ever so elegantly into the darkness and everyone got to morning tea, safe and on time!" - Matthew Poole

 If leopard sightings are what you are after, a safari at one of the Londolozi lodges is an absolute must.
 Londolozi was one of the first game sanctuaries offering a top flight leopard viewing experience back in the 1980s.
 The famous ‘Leopards of Londolozi’ have been well documented for years, as attested by countless photographs, studies, and the interest of wildlife camera crews.
 Londolozi Founders Camp - situated along the banks of the Sand River - and Londolozi Tree Camp - an exclusive camp situated amid a Leadwood tree forest, are the ultimate luxury game lodges.
 Combining elegance and simplicity in accommodation, with extremely professional, passionate and knowledgeable rangers and trackers on game drive - Londolozi epitomises Sabi Sands luxury game viewing for a leopard focused safari.